Climatepedia

 Carbon Dioxide (CO₂)

 A greenhouse gas produced naturally through respiration and volcanic eruptions, but also through human activities like burning fossil fuels and deforestation.
-It's the primary greenhouse gas responsible for human-induced climate change.
+The primary greenhouse gas responsible for human-induced climate change.

 Carbon Footprint

-The total amount of greenhouse gases emitted by an individual, organization, product, or activity over a given period, typically expressed in CO₂-equivalent.
+The total amount of greenhouse gases emitted by an individual, organization, or product over a given period, typically expressed in CO₂-equivalent.

 Carbon Intensity